 My research is based on theory by Phillips (1972) who suggested that staircases form as a result of negative turbulent diffusion of density.
 This can be modelled by a diffusion equation for the density, where the density flux depends non-monotonically on the density gradient.
 Further work by Balmforth et al. (1998) extended this into a working model for layering in a stratified fluid forced by stirring.
 I have worked on extending this by adding diffusive effects, so that it can be used to make predictions for different fluids in specific conditions.
 As well as this, I have developed a similar model for layering in double diffusive convection.
 This style of model has potential to be applied to a range of layered systems, such as atmospheric potential vorticity staircases, and ExB staircases in plasmas.

 Turbulent fluxes through staircases are significantly higher than in surrounding the surrounding fluid, so to accurately model (e.g.) heat or salt transport, it is essential to have a good understanding of staircase formation and evolution.
 With large areas of oceans susceptible to double diffusive layering, this makes modelling staircases important for parameterising ocean-air / ocean-ice heat flux, which is key in climate modelling.

-- BA and MMath Mathematics, University of Cambridge
+- MA and MMath Mathematics, University of Cambridge

 Research groups and institutes